How Congress, trial lawyers, unions hobble the U.S. in race with China to develop driverless cars

 Mr. Thune, South Dakota Republican, agreed safety is permanent but said Congress must act now.

 “China is already acting boldly to take the lead in developing this technology.
 Allowing China to seize the mantle of innovation is unacceptable,” he said.
 “The U.S. must also act boldly to maintain its position.
-The United States regulatory system has to catch up with private sector innovation to allow these technologies to advance.”
+The United States regulatory system has to catch up with private-sector innovation to allow these technologies to advance.”

 Sign up for Daily Newsletters